-The courts of England and Wales29 and, to a lesser extent, the courts of the Netherlands have undertaken such analyses.
+The courts of England and Wales and, to a lesser extent, the courts of the Netherlands have undertaken such analyses.
 In certain cases, they have affirmed their jurisdiction and also applied the law of countries which are in the common law family.

-The English courts have considered the questions of the relationship between parent companies and subsidiaries and the potential liability of parent companies for acts and omissions of subsidiaries in an evolving series of cases: in particular, Chandler v Cape Plc,30 Adams v Cape,31 Thompson v Renwick Group,32 AAA v Unilever,33 and Vedanta.34 so as to allow the case to proceed to trial, considers the question when a parent company can be liable for damage (in this case, oil spills and pollution rendering water sources unusable).
+The English courts have considered the questions of the relationship between parent companies and subsidiaries and the potential liability of parent companies for acts and omissions of subsidiaries in an evolving series of cases: in particular, Chandler v Cape Plc, Adams v Cape, Thompson v Renwick Group, AAA v Unilever, and Vedanta.

+The recent UK Supreme Court case of Okapi, ruling on whether the claimants had an arguable case so as to allow the case to proceed to trial, considers the question when a parent company can be liable for damage (in this case, oil spills and pollution rendering water sources unusable).
 The case is a highly significant one.